Detailed development application information is available on the City of Toronto website: Application Information Centre

 70 St. Mary Street

 The existing five storey Loretto College site will be redeveloped into a 40 storey institutional and residential building around 2027 to 2029.
 The main and second floor will be used by the Loretto Sisters for college facilities.
 The third to fifth floors will be living accommodations for the Loretto Sisters.
 115 student beds are planned for female university students on the fourth to eighth floors.
-Condo units will be located on the upper floors from 9th to 39th with amenities on the top floor.
-The University of St. Michael's College will purchase the site along with a residential developer for the condo portion.
+Condominium units will be located on the upper floors from 9th to 39th with amenities on the top floor.
+There will be 3 levels of underground parking.
+The University of St. Michael's College will purchase the site along with a residential developer for the market residential portion.

 The application was originally submitted in late 2016 as part of the University of Toronto Secondary Plan with a Community Meeting in April 2018.
+Zoning bylaw approval was obtained in 2017.
 The Secondary Plan was approved by City Council in July 2022.

 The existing five storey Loretto College site will be redeveloped into a 40 storey institutional and residential building around 2027 to 2029.
 The main and second floor will be used by the Loretto Sisters for college facilities.
 The third to fifth floors will be living accommodations for the Loretto Sisters.
 115 student beds are planned for female university students on the fourth to eighth floors.
-Condo units will be located on the upper floors from 9th to 39th with amenities on the top floor.
-The University of St. Michael's College will purchase the site along with a residential developer for the condo portion.
+Condominium units will be located on the upper floors from 9th to 39th with amenities on the top floor.
+There will be 3 levels of underground parking.
+The University of St. Michael's College will purchase the site along with a residential developer for the market residential portion.

 The application was originally submitted in late 2016 as part of the University of Toronto Secondary Plan with a Community Meeting in April 2018.
+Zoning bylaw approval was obtained in 2017.
 The Secondary Plan was approved by City Council in July 2022.

 Ontario Government Buildings